Project

 Simple(ish) Tricks to Make Any Style of Writing Better

-Added by Elizabeth Roderick almost 7 years ago
+Added by Elizabeth Roderick over 7 years ago

 I’ve done a lot of critiquing, beta reading, and professional editing, so I’ve had the privilege of working with people who write in all different styles and genres.
 Each style and genre has its own rules, and I’ve learned to appreciate them all on their own merits.
 There’s a lot of writing advice that doesn’t take into account the different standards and styles between genres.
 Some of it makes me want to headbutt the person giving it, because it amounts to a style critique rather than sound writing advice, especially if applied indiscriminately.
 This sort of writing advice can impede creativity.